-The Company is subject to financial covenants requiring it to maintain a total minimum balance of cash, cash equivalents and undrawn lines of credit of AUD\$5.0 million and a restriction on additional indebtedness, except for permitted indebtedness as agreed to between the Company and Auramet.
-The Company is also subject to non-financial covenants, along with a restriction on liens.
-At December 31, 2020, the Company was in compliance with all covenants.
+Under the Gold Loan, the Company was subject to financial covenants requiring it to maintain a total minimum balance of cash, cash equivalents and undrawn lines of credit of AUD\$5.0 million and a restriction on additional indebtedness, except for permitted indebtedness as agreed to between the Company and Auramet.
+The Company was also subject to non-financial covenants, along with a restriction on liens.
+At December 31, 2021, the Gold Loan was fully repaid and the Company was no longer subject to these covenants.